By Terry Trucco

 Housekeeping detail: White hallways are vulnerable at hotels.
 But I saw a porter touching up the paint on one of my visits.

 Food and drink: The street-level Standard Grill serves breakfast, lunch and dinner into the wee hours in handsome, bistro-cozy digs.
-The large, clubby dining room, outfitted with burgundy leather booths and a copper floor created from 480,000 pennies, is tucked under the High Line and, though no longer headed by marquee chef Dan Silverman who has left for the refurbished Recency, still agreeable.
-Reviews for the Grill under Silverman were sweet (one star from The New York Times).
+The large, clubby dining room, outfitted with burgundy leather booths and a copper floor created from 480,000 pennies, is tucked under the High Line.

 Drinks are available in the Living Room lounge where an evening DJ spins on weekends.

-The Biergarten, aka beer garden, offers brew and German dishes (sausages, pretzels) under the High Line from afternoons late into the night during warm months.
+The Biergarten offers brew and German dishes (sausages, pretzels) under the High Line from afternoons late into the night during warm months.
 During winter, an outdoor cafe serving powdered crepes, hot chocolate, apple cider and stronger brews is warmed by air heaters and overlooks the seasonal ice skating rink.

-The Boom Boom Room, the ultra-hip rooftop bar/lounge, jumps and has backdropped everything from Carey Mulligan’s heart aching rendering of “New York, New York” in the movie Shame to Madonn’a “Bitch, I’m Madonna” video.
-Those hell-bent on drinks with a view can check out the open-air bar, carpeted with Astro-turf (yes, Astro-turf — small consolation).
+Le Bain, the penthouse discothèque and rooftop bar on the top floor, features well-known DJs, jaw-drop views and has backdropped everything from Carey Mulligan’s heart aching rendering of “New York, New York” in the movie Shame to Madonn’a “Bitch, I’m Madonna” video.
+Those hell-bent on drinks with a view can check out the open-air bar, carpeted with Astro-turf (yes, Astro-turf).
+A plunge pool opens in summer, and a creperie sets up shop.

 Surroundings: It doesn’t get any better than the Standard if you want to be near the new High Line park, built atop a defunct 1930s elevated railroad track.
 The hotel, which looms above the park — literally — is in the heart of the club and boutique-filled Meatpacking District, steps from the northern tip of Greenwich Village and well situated if you want proximity to Chelsea, with art galleries and restaurants galore and uber-sports complex Chelsea Pier (ice skating rink, gym, bowling alley, golf).